Henry Killigrew (diplomat): Career

 On 20 April 1572, he was elected M.P. for Truro.
 In September, shortly after the St. Bartholomew's Day Massacre, he was again sent to Scotland, in connection with the negotiations for the surrender of the Queen of Scots to the Protestant lords, who would then immediately execute her.
+He was assisted by a Scottish courtier Nicolas Elphinstone to gain the support of Regent Mar and the Earl of Morton.
 This was a scheme so secret that, apart from Killigrew, only Queen Elizabeth, Cecil and Leicester were privy to it on the English part.
-Due to the Earl of Mar's sudden death, nothing came of it.
+Due to the Regent Mar's sudden death, nothing came of it.

 Killigrew ultimately succeeded in persuading Elizabeth to send an English force to assist in the siege of Edinburgh Castle, and in numerous letters to Burghley minutely described the siege, and the negotiations, some involving Nicolas Errington, connected with its surrender.
+Killigrew suggested sending some intercepted letters to his former colleague in Paris, John Somers, for deciphering.

 After Edinburgh Castle fell in June 1573 he negotiated the removal of cannon from Hume Castle and the keeping of jewels belonging to Mary, Queen of Scots, including the "Great H of Scotland" disputed by Agnes Keith and Regent Morton.
 Morton gave him a gilt and engraved silver basin, three covered cups, a silver salt, and a gold ring.
+Killigrew saw the young King James dance at Stirling Castle.

-A year later he reported that Regent Morton had discovered a letter from William Kirkcaldy of Grange the defeated and executed commander of the castle, to Mary, Queen of Scots, in which he listed the locations of the jewels she had left behind in Scotland, and that William Drury, Marshall of Berwick, had taken some jewels in pledge for a loan of £600.
+A year later Killigrew reported that Regent Morton had discovered a letter from William Kirkcaldy of Grange the defeated and executed commander of the castle, to Mary, Queen of Scots, in which he listed the locations of the jewels she had left behind in Scotland, and that William Drury, Marshall of Berwick, had taken some jewels in pledge for a loan of £600.
 In August 1574, he was approached by the Flemish mining entrepreneur Cornelius de Vos, who wanted to negotiate with William Cecil.

 Killigrew was sent back to Scotland in May 1575 to discuss with Regent Morton Elizabeth's refusal to make a formal mutual league with Scotland, pensions for the Regent and the nobility, and the custody of Mary, Queen of Scots.

 Subsequently, he was employed in similar diplomatic missions in Scotland, Germany, France, and the Low Countries.
 The Treaty of Nonsuch gave the English crown the right to designate two councillors to the Dutch council of state.
 Killigrew served as an English Councillor on the Dutch Council of State in 1586, and again in 1587–1589.
 While in attendance on the Earl of Essex in France he was knighted on 22 November 1591.
 He was the first in England to write political memoirs to highlight and defend his actions during his career as a public servant.
 He died in the spring of 1603, his will having been proved on 16 April.